MiddletonCommunityVoice/services-list/content/hospitals/rochdale-infirmary.md

 | Hollingworth Ward (Mental Health) | 01706 75 4371    |
 | Moorside Ward (Mental Health)     | 01706 75 4367    |
 | Psychiatric Unit Reception        | 01706 75 4302    |
+PALS - 0161 604 5897
+Rochdale Infirmary - The PALS Office is located at the Main Entrance to the hospital.
+Follow signs for Way Out, Main Entrance.
+Level B.